michaelawarren/presentation-template/slides.md

 > Gather together those things that change at the same times and for the same reasons.
 Separate those things that change at different times or for different reasons.

-notes: Release = validation, testing, code reviews.
+Notes: Release = validation, testing, code reviews.
 Why test the hole app when only a portion is deployed.
 The single responsibility principle restated for components. keeping changes into one component reduces the effort in releases and deploys.
 "Gather together those things that change at the same times for the same reasons.
 Separate those things that change at different times or for different reasons"